computablelabs/compspec/TopLevelSpec.md

     - [All token holder vote](#all-token-holder): At present all holders of `MarketToken` vote on decisions.
     - [Council member vote](#council-member-vote): an ownership threshold `T_council` is imposed for franchise.
 The threshold will be set upon construction.
   - [Market Reserve](#market-reserve): The reserve is the "bank account" associated with the market.
-    - The algorithmic price curve [#21](https://github.com/computablelabs/goest/issues/21): Controls the price at which new investors may invest in market.
+    - The [algorithmic price curve](#algorithmic-price-curve): Controls the price at which new investors may invest in market.
 Investor funds are deposited in reserve and new market token is minted accordingly.
-    - Investor and data owner class tokens [#22](https://github.com/computablelabs/goest/issues/22): Holders of market token are investor class or data owner class.
+    - [Investor and data owner class tokens](#investor-and-owner-class): Holders of market token are investor class or data owner class.
 Investor class tokens can't own any listings in the market, but have right to withdraw funds from reserve by burning their tokens.
 Data owner class tokens can own listings in market, but can't withdraw funds from reserve.
 (TODO: Can one address hold some data owner class and some investor class tokens?
 Potential attacks?)
   - Queries: Each `Market` supports queries against the data in this market.
-Queries are run on a `Backend` tied to the market and can be specified in a supported [query language](QueryLanguage.md)
+Queries are run on a `Backend` tied to the market and can be specified in a supported [query language](#query-language)
     - [Query Pricing](QueryPricing.md): Users have to pay to run queries.
 This pricing structure has to reward the various stakeholders including listing owners (data), backend system owners (compute), and the market itself (investors)
     - Query Rake [#33](https://github.com/computablelabs/goest/issues/33): What fraction of the payment goes to each stake holder?
     - Data utilization records [#35](https://github.com/computablelabs/goest/issues/35): The market maintains track of how many times each listing has been requested by different queries.